erasmosoares/NLP-PSR/README.md

 To extract text from the slip images, we utilize Pytesseract, an OCR (Optical Character Recognition) tool developed by Google.
 Pytesseract allows us to convert the text within the images into machine-readable format.
-Using Pytesseract, we extract the text from each of the business card images, enabling us to obtain the necessary text data for further processing.
+Using Pytesseract, we extract the text from each of the slips images, enabling us to obtain the necessary text data for further processing.

 ### 1.3 Text Cleaning and Organization